spark721/battleship-python3/README.md

 ## Feature
 - `Dynamic grid size`.
 Default grid is set to 4 x 4, but the player may choose the grid size between 4 and 12

 - `Dynamic ship size` and `vector`.
-Ships will take up at minimum `2 spaces` and it may take up depends on size of the grid.
-Ship's vector is either `horizontal` or `vertical`
+Ships will take up at minimum `2 spaces` and it may take up more depends on the size of the grid.
+Ship's vector is randomly selected between `horizontal` and `vertical`
-    - That being said, if you make a hit on enemy ship, there must be at least one more spot adjacent to the spot
+    - That being said, if you successfully hit a enemy ship, there must be at least one more adjacent spot
 - Code example for random ship size
     - Instantiating a Ship object from a Board class to place them on the grid
     ```python
     import random